ryanatkn/gro/src/task/README.md

 };
 ```

-Note that when hooking into Gro's builtin tasks,
+Note that when hooking into [Gro's builtin tasks](../docs/tasks.md),
 like `test.task.ts` above, you don't have to call its version.
-This lets projects fully customize Gro's builtin tasks.
+This lets projects fully customize every task.

 ## future improvements